sirmoncef/CTF_Write-ups/CSAW24/Rickshaw.md

 ### Solve :

-we reverse the image it redirect us to a youtbe video of a company
+we reverse the image , it redirects us to a youtbe video of a company

 we search more about the company we can find the number in the faceebook page